 “William Kapell died at the age of thirty-one, and that was a very great loss for the musical world.
 He was my compatriot – we were of the same generation, he was three years older than me.
 He was also, in a way, my rival.
 He had his admirers, his supporters, and I had mine.
 But we were very good friends.
 Even in hindsight, I still think he was the greatest talent, the greatest pianist of my generation.
 Already, at that age, he had left intangible evidence of his talent.
 Listen to his recording of Chopin’s Sonata in B minor.
 It is a major achievement.
 For me, he was the equal in America of a Dinu Lipatti in Europe, or a Gilels in the USSR…” (1)

 At the end of Istomin’s first recital in New York, at Town Hall in April 1944, William Kapell came to greet him in his dressing room.
 As soon as he introduced himself, he said: “I have never heard Chopin played so fantastically.
 I’m not exaggerating.
 We have to get together.
 We have to talk about this.
 I want to get to know you.”
 (2) Going straight to the point was typical Kapell!
-Istomin, at first very surprised, quickly understood that the compliment was sincere and that Kapell wanted nothing more than to share his approach to the classical and romantic repertoires.
+Istomin, who at first was quite taken aback, quickly realized that the compliment was sincere and that Kapell wanted nothing more than to share his approach to the classical and romantic repertoires.
 This was the beginning of a deep friendship which was filled with affection and solidarity, exchange, and emulation.

 William Kapell and Eugene Istomin’s careers had taken similar paths.
 Both of them had won the Philadelphia Youth Competition when they were eighteen.
 Istomin went on to win the Leventritt Prize, and Kapell the Naumberg Prize.
 Their debuts were equally spectacular and the critics harboured the same reservations about their youth and their penchant for excessive virtuosity.
 The main difference was their choice of repertoire.
 Kapell essentially built his reputation on the most virtuosic Russian concertos: Rachmaninoff, Prokofiev, and Khachaturian.
 Kapell achieved such tremendous success with the Khachaturian Concerto and played it so many times that he was sometimes nicknamed WKK (William Khachaturian Kapell)!
 At that time, Istomin played concertos exclusively by Bach, Mozart, Beethoven, Chopin and Brahms.